 Quorum is not reached

-During a call, you may find members dropping out one-by-one as time passes by.
+During a call, you may find members dropping out one by one as time passes by.

 Here, you need to first learn what your quorum bylaw is.
-If your Community does not have one, section #48 in the Strata Property Act states that if quorum is not reached 30 minutes into your call, your meeting must be adjourned to exactly one week from the day (the same day of the following week).
+If your Community does not have one, section #48 in the Strata Property Act states that if a quorum is not reached 30 minutes into your call, your meeting must be adjourned to exactly one week from the day (the same day of the following week).

 Internet is unstable.

-If you’re having trouble connecting to internet, or there seems to be a slight lag, try a wired connection.
+If you’re having trouble connecting to the internet, or there seems to be a slight lag, try a wired connection.
 With an ethernet cable, you can be sure that there are no fluctuations in your computer’s connection.